hannibunny/mlbook/ml/rl/reinforcement.md

 name:  valueitex2
 ---
 Calculation of optimal strategy from optimal values in $V^*$.
 Field $(2,3)$ is the field in the second column, third row (counted from the origin in the upper left corner).
 Image source: {cite}`ertel09`
 ```

 ## Without Knowledge of the Environment

 In the previous section we assumed, that complete and perfect knowledge is available.
 This means that the dynamics $p(s',r \mid s,a)$ and thus the transition model $p(s' \mid s,a)$ and the reward model $p(r \mid s,a)$ are known.
 Now, we consider the case this knowledge is not available.
 This means that for a given state-action-pair
 * the possible successive states $s'$ and their probability distribution are not known
-* the possible rewards $r$ and their probability distribution is not known
+* the possible rewards $r$ and their probability distribution are not known

 The initially not available knowledge must be learned by the agent from experience.
 This experience is gathered either by the agent's interaction with the real environment or it is gathered in a **simulation**.
 In many cases learning by interaction with the real world is not feasible, because a sufficiently frequent visit of all states or all state-action pairs, required to learn stable statistics, is not possible.